-With a high importance placed on Scotland’s water quality, how we manage land is key to protecting and improving our water resources.
+With high importance placed on Scotland’s water quality, how we manage land is key to protecting and improving our water resources.

-Reducing diffuse pollution risks can benefit your business in a number of ways, for example making better use of nutrients in slurry and manure or an improvement in livestock health through cleaner drinking water supplies.
+Reducing diffuse pollution risks to watercourses can benefit your business in a number of ways, for example making better use of nutrients in slurry and manure or an improvement in livestock health through cleaner drinking water supplies.
 It can also help you to stay on the right side of the Regulations and protect farm payments, whilst protecting the surrounding water quality.

-Sign up to FAS newsleter
+Sign up to the FAS newsletter

 Receive updates on news, events and publications from Scotland’s Farm Advisory Service